-Rich, chewy, fudgy and deeply chocolatey, these easy to make fudgy Chocolate Walnut Cookies make a wonderful treat for all chocolate and nut lovers!
+Rich, chewy, and deeply chocolatey, these easy-to-make fudgy Chocolate Walnut Cookies are a delicious treat for anyone who loves the combination of chocolate and nuts in sweets.

 If you're a fan of chewy chocolate chip cookies but are looking for something different, these dark chocolate walnut cookies are sure to satisfy your cravings for a delicious treat.